NdumisoTyam/airbnb-clone-project/README.md

   Continuous Integration and Continuous Deployment tools used to automate testing, building, and deployment processes, ensuring code quality and faster delivery.

 > This technology stack allows us to build a modern, scalable, and maintainable web application with both REST and GraphQL APIs, asynchronous processing, automated deployment, and a responsive frontend.

+## Database Design

+The following is an overview of the main database entities in the project, along with key fields and their relationships:

+### 1. Users
+Represents individuals using the platform, both guests and hosts.
+- `id`: Primary key
+- `username`: Unique identifier for login
+- `email`: Contact information
+- `password`: Hashed for authentication
+- `role`: Defines if the user is a guest, host, or admin

+**Relationships**:
+- A user can own multiple properties.
+- A user can make multiple bookings.
+- A user can leave multiple reviews.
+- A user can make multiple payments.

+---

+### 2. Properties
+Represents real estate listings that can be booked.
+- `id`: Primary key
+- `owner_id`: Foreign key to Users (host)
+- `title`: Name or short description
+- `location`: Address or geographic info
+- `price_per_night`: Cost of booking per night

+**Relationships**:
+- A property belongs to one user (host).
+- A property can have multiple bookings.
+- A property can have multiple reviews.

+---

+### 3. Bookings
+Tracks reservations made by users for properties.
+- `id`: Primary key
+- `user_id`: Foreign key to Users (guest)
+- `property_id`: Foreign key to Properties
+- `start_date`: Booking start
+- `end_date`: Booking end
+- `status`: e.g., confirmed, cancelled, completed

+**Relationships**:
+- A booking is made by one user.
+- A booking is for one property.
+- A booking can have one associated payment.

+---

+### 4. Reviews
+Captures user feedback for properties.
+- `id`: Primary key
+- `user_id`: Foreign key to Users (guest)
+- `property_id`: Foreign key to Properties
+- `rating`: Numerical rating (e.g., 1-5)
+- `comment`: Text feedback

+**Relationships**:
+- A review is written by one user.
+- A review is for one property.

+---

+### 5. Payments
+Tracks financial transactions for bookings.
+- `id`: Primary key
+- `booking_id`: Foreign key to Bookings
+- `amount`: Total cost paid
+- `payment_date`: When the transaction occurred
+- `payment_method`: e.g., credit card, PayPal

+**Relationships**:
+- A payment belongs to one booking.
+- A booking can have one payment.

+---

+> This relational model supports key platform functions, including listing properties, managing reservations, collecting payments, and gathering user feedback.